Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Discussion

 \subsection{AT and VAT for Attention Mechanisms}

-Our Attention VAT/iVAT techniques are based on the hypothesis of Attention AT/iAT, proposed by \citet{kitada2020attention}, that attention is more important in finding significant words in text/document processing than the word embeddings themselves.
-They sought to achieve two major aspects of (1) prediction performance and (2) model interpretability by introducing AT to the attention mechanisms.

-In supervised settings, our proposed Attention VAT/iVAT showed similar improvements in both prediction performance and correlations between attention weight and word importance compared to conventional AT-based techniques.
-This trend is identical to \citeauthor{kitada2020attention}'s Attention AT/iAT, and the results on performance figures were equivalent.
-AT uses the actual training labels in determining the direction of the adversarial perturbation, whereas VAT utilizes the output of the current model.
-Although AT is more favorable under supervised setting, VAT delivers fully equivalent performance, and no negative evidence has been found.
-This may be because the original prediction model was able to achieve sufficient accuracy for the task of predicting the attention to words.
+Our Attention VAT/iVAT techniques logically extend our Attention AT/iAT~\cite{kitada2021attention} techniques, according to our belief that attention is more important in identifying significant words in text/document processing than the actual word embeddings.
+Our proposed Attention VAT/iVAT significantly outperformed the Word AT/iAT in supervised settings, thereby reaffirming the above assumption.
+Moreover, our Attention VAT/iVAT exhibited equivalent performance to that of Attention AT/iAT, although our techniques did not use supervised labels for estimating the (virtual) adversarial perturbation.
+In such situations, AT, which can use supervised labels directly to compute the adversarial direction, is advantageous.
+However, VAT, which relies on the current estimation for the computation and does not use labels, exhibits a fully equivalent performance, with no negative evidence observed.

-In semi-supervised settings, our VAT-based techniques further improve both prediction performance and correlation with word importance even more effectively.
-We consider that the effect of VAT helped to make the discrimination bounds smoother by increasing the amount of unlabeled data.
-In particular, applying VAT to the attention mechanism rather than word embedding made the model more robust (improved prediction performance) and interpretable (improved agreement with manually annotated evidence).
+In the semi-supervised settings, our VAT-based techniques further improved prediction performance and the correlation with the word importance in both the single- and pair-sequence tasks.
+Our techniques can use unlabeled data more efficiently than the conventional Word VAT, which, as well as its extension Word iVAT, have been validated extensively in semi-supervised settings.
+In summary, the application of VAT to the attention mechanism, rather than word embedding, resulted in improved model robustness (i.e., improved prediction performance) and interpretability (i.e., improved agreement with manually annotated rationales).

-In the experiments, our proposed Attention VAT/iVAT demonstrated a preferable performance, although the labeled and unlabeled data are different in source.
-This shows the versatility of the proposed techniques.
-If the same or similar type of data can be prepared as unlabeled data, even more effective results can be expected.